 - You can identify right whales by these characteristics: They spout a V-shaped spray of water; they have no dorsal fin; they have whitish patches of raised and roughened skin (called callosities) on top of their heads, and their tales are black on both sides.

 - Humpback whales do migrate through the same waters on their way to their Dominican Republic winter waters, but they move through earlier and later than right whales.

-- Right whales were spotted off the coast of Florida in the Gulf of Mexico during the 2017-2018 winter season.
+- Right whales have been spotted off the coast of Florida in the Gulf of Mexico including in the 2019-20 winter season.

 - February seems to be the best month for whale sightings, though whales are present and observed from December to March.

 - There are four fishing piers that make good whale-watching spots: The St. Augustine pier, the 800-foot-long pier in Flagler Beach, the Sunglow pier in Daytona Beach Shores and the Main Street pier in Daytona Beach.

 With a patchwork of federal, state and private funding, the Marineland Right Whale Project coordinates volunteer teams with scientists in right-whale conservation efforts.
 It is not associated with the Marineland oceanarium.